alinex/bash-lib/README.md

 The downside against Version 1 may be:

 - no backward compatibility - everything is new
+- no automatic conversion from the older versions
 - needs bash v4.2 (February 2011)

 If you already use it jump directly to the [module description](https://gitlab.com/alinex/bash-lib/-/blob/master/doc/README.md).